 The organisers of the inaugural Historical Materialism Melbourne conference call for papers presenting diverse responses to this complex and multifaceted situation.
 HM Melbourne will be a space for discussion, debate and cross pollination: we invite proposals for papers and panels from activists and radical academics alike.
 We welcome contributions that build our knowledge of the past as much as those that analyse the present or contend over philosophical visions of the future; theoretical contributions are welcome, as are those with an empirical or practical focus.
 Indigenous, non-white, refugee, LGBTQI and feminist perspectives are warmly welcomed as are papers that interrogate class power and political strategy, or which dwell in the intersections between these and other topics.

-The Historical Materialism Melbourne Organising Committee seeks abstracts of no more than 100 words, to be submitted no later than 31 August 2019.
+The Historical Materialism Melbourne Organising Committee seeks abstracts of no more than 100 words, to be submitted by 13 September 2019.
 Panel proposals must include an overall abstract of approximately 100 words, as well as shorter abstracts for individual papers.
 Please include your name, any institutional affiliation and a contact email address.

 Please email your abstract or panel proposal to firstname.lastname@example.org